coursera79/getdatacourseproject/README.md

 The data set contains a README.txt file which contains information about how the data was obtained and processed.

+## Dependencies

+The run_analysis.R script loads the R modules dplyr and reshape2 to help manipulate the data.
+Warnings about the dplyr module masking objects can be ignored.

 ## Processing the data

 The run_analysis.R script included in this project is used to create the requested data set.
+It requires no parameters or special settings, and can simply be run with source() like this (assuming the script is placed in the current work directory):

+    source('run_analysis.R')

-It requires no parameters or special settings.
-It will create a directory getdata_projectfiles_UCI_HAR_dataset and download the datafile as getdata_projectfiles_UCI_HAR_dataset.zip if the file is not yet present.
+The script will create a directory getdata_projectfiles_UCI_HAR_dataset and download the datafile as
+getdata_projectfiles_UCI_HAR_dataset.zip if the file is not yet present.
 If an existing file with this name is present that file will be used instead of downloading a new one.

 After downloading the ZIP files, the following steps are taken to process the data: